bpauld/NonConvexOpt/README.md

 ## Reproduce experiments

-To reproduce the experiments from the paper, run the following in the `UnitCommitmentSquared/` directory:
+To reproduce the experiments on the Unit Commitment problem from the paper, run the following in the `UnitCommitmentSquared/` directory:

 ```
 $ python script.py